-The coral reef biome is one of the most important and distinctive types of biomes to be found on Planet Earth.
+The coral reef biome is one of the most important and distinctive types of biological communities found on Planet Earth.

-Unfortunately, among all of the earth's marine biomes it is that of the coral reef that is the most threatned by the ever-expanding impacts of human activities.
+Unfortunately, among all of the earth's marine biomes, the world of the coral reef is also the most threatened by the ever-expanding impacts of human activities.

 Geography of the Coral Reef Biome